 From October 2013 to July 2016 i worked at ENSADlab research laboratories at École Nationale Supérieure des Arts Décoratifs de Paris with the Spatial Media group specialized since 2007 in digital shared environments.
 This is what we know as “virtual reality”.
 In this lab, artists and researcher are working together exploring new spatial medias trough artistic projects.

 This technique was initially experimented on social 3D plateforms like the Second Life and the French Francogrid OpenSim plateform.
-However in 2015 we choose Unity 3D better suited for the development of the Empty Room project, a massive inworld 64 virtual channels sound display, in real VR with ambisonic and binaural techniques.
+However in 2015 we choose to use Unity 3D better suited for the development of the Empty Room project and his massive inworld 64 virtual channels sound display, for real time calculated VR, testing object oriented audio, ambisonic and binaural techniques.

-The Empty Room project lead us to a Phd thesis actually ongoing at CICM Paris 8 under the direction of Anne Sedes CICM and co directed by François Garnier Spatial Media.
+The Empty Room project lead us to start a Phd thesis actually ongoing at CICM Paris 8 under the direction of Anne Sedes CICM and co directed by François Garnier Spatial Media.
+Titled : Electroacoustic composition experimented in 3D space.
+Exploration and studies about new emerging composition techniques in virtual 3D space.